-BT (www.bt.com) offers three varieties of BT TV - Starter, which comes with up to 70 Freeview TV channels and radio stations and allows you to pause and rewind live TV with YouView; Entertainment Starter, which comes with 20 premium channels; and Entertainment Plus, which comes with 25 premium channels and lets you record TV and watch it on your computer, tablet and mobile too.
+BT (www.bt.com) offers three varieties of BT TV - Starter, which comes with up to 80 Freeview TV channels and radio stations and allows you to pause and rewind live TV with YouView; Entertainment, which comes with 20 premium channels; and Max, which comes with 25 premium channels and lets you record TV and watch it on your computer, tablet and mobile too.

-You can add BT Sport, Sky Sports 1, Sky Sports 2, Sky Movies, Netflix, extra HD channels, BT Kids and BT Music to any package.
-However, you need BT Infinity to be able to get Sky Sports 1, Sky Sports 2 and the extra HD channels as they’re delivered via the internet rather than through your TV aerial.
+You can add BT Sport, Sky Sports, Sky Movies, Netflix, extra HD channels, BT Kids and BT Music to any package.
+However, you need BT Superfast Fibre to be able to get Sky Sports and the extra HD channels as they’re delivered via the internet rather than through your TV aerial.

 EE removes the burden of choice - there’s only one EE TV package, and it comes with over 70 Freeview TV channels and radio stations and includes an EE TV box that allows you to pause, rewind and record live TV.
 It also lets you, your friends, or your family watch different live or recorded stuff on a TV and three phones or tablets at the same time.
 Plus, you can flick what you’re watching on your phone or tablet onto your TV screen.

 You can’t add any extra channels to EE TV, but you can access a range of on-demand services including Wuaki.tv and NOW TV.
-However, you need to have a mobile phone on EE, Orange or T-Mobile to be able to get EE TV.
+However, you need to have EE broadband and line rental to get access.

 TalkTalk (www.talktalk.co.uk) keeps it simple with TalkTalk TV - there are just two packages to choose from.
-Essentials TV comes with over 70 Freeview TV channels and radio stations, and allows you to pause and rewind live TV courtesy of YouView.
-Plus TV includes seven Sky entertainment channels - not Sky Atlantic though - and allows you to record live TV too.
+The basic TV comes with over 70 Freeview TV channels and radio stations, and allows you to pause and rewind live TV.
+TV Plus includes 13 extra entertainment channels - not Sky Atlantic though - and allows you to record live TV too.

-You can add a variety of extras to either package, including all 11 Sky Movies channels, every Sky Sports channel bar Sky Sports News HQ (that’s in the TV Starter Boost, which comes as standard with Plus TV), Netflix and a bunch of other extra channel and on-demand packages.
-These are called TV Boosts and TV on Demand Boosts.
+You can add a variety of extras to either package, including all 11 Sky Movies channels, every Sky Sports channel, Netflix and a bunch of other extra channel and on-demand packages.
+These are called TV Boosts.